Norfolk Constabulary's

 Thank you again for taking the time to read through.

-I hope you have a great safe spring period and please feel free to contact us with any concerns.
+I hope you have a great safe month and please feel free to contact us with any concerns.

 PC Chris Shelley